Intermediate Switch Wiring Diagram and Connection Procedure

 The intermediate switch is essentially a specialized three-way switch, also known as a double-pole double-throw (DPDT) switch.
 It has four terminal connections rather than the two found in a standard two-way switch.
 With an intermediate switch, you can extend the control of the light to as many locations as needed, with each intermediate switch connecting to the other two-way switches in the circuit.

-Remember that the intermediate switch is known as 3-way DPDT switch in the UK and IEC following countries.
+Remember that the intermediate switch is known as a 3-way DPDT switch in the UK and IEC following countries.
 The intermediate switch is also known as the Crossover switch or 4-Way DPDT switch in North America, USA, and NEC following countries.

 Wiring Diagram